Geutg/MMmultilayer/Tool/tool_info.md

 8. cd - is it done one the partial network? is there an option to have it on the whole network?
 9. what is the best way to determine a node's membership from the set of mixed membership param files?
-10. lp - using one layer to predict another, is it an issue if the same edge appears more then once in the training set? with those answers I can better the tool.
+10. lp - using one layer to predict another, is it an issue if the same edge appears more then once in the training set? with those answers I can better define the tool.

 ## structure